What to do if…

 Do not do these things

-• Don’t throw away the receipt, deposit envelope, or any ATM/cash-machine confirmation.
+- Don’t throw away the receipt or any ATM or cash-machine confirmation.

-• Don’t share account screenshots or personal details online while seeking help.
+- Don’t share account numbers, screenshots, or personal details publicly.

 What to do now

-3. Contact your bank or credit union using a trusted method.
+- Contact the bank or credit union.
 Use the number on the back of your card, your banking app, or the institution’s official website.
-Ask them to open a “deposit discrepancy” (or “ATM deposit dispute”) and give you a case/reference number.
+Say that a cash deposit was credited for less than the amount handed over.
+Ask them to record the report and tell you the next step.

 What can wait

-• You don’t need to decide today whether to close your account or change banks.
+- You don’t need to decide today whether to close the account or change institutions.

 Important reassurance